tsinghua-fib-lab/AgentStealth/README.md

 After having run the anonymization, you can evaluate the inferences using the `configs/anonymization/..._eval.yaml` configs.
 We generally use DeepSeek-V3 as the judge for these inferences.
 In case your locally applied judge is already DeepSeek-V3 you may skip the eval_inference config.
 Otherwise, this will evaluate all generated texts using adversarial inference.

+If you want to run an our newly generated data, you can change the "profile_path" to "data/synthetic/new_data.jsonl".

 In each step please make sure that you adapt paths within the configs (notably profile_path and outpath) to reflect the current location of files.
 (Side note: You will find that as a cost-saving measure, we shared the inferences on fully non-anonymized text).

 Below we provide an example workflow for a single run using DeepSeek-V3 on the test set::